Title 21 Code of Federal Regulations

-(b) Any person seeking to have any preparation or mixture containing a controlled substance and one or more noncontrolled substances exempted from the application of all or any part of the Act, pursuant to paragraph (a) of this section, may apply to the Office of Diversion Control, Drug Enforcement Administration.
-See the Table of DEA Mailing Addresses in Sec.
-1321.01 of this chapter for the current mailing address.
+(b) Any person seeking to have any preparation or mixture containing a controlled substance and one or more noncontrolled substances exempted from the application of all or any part of the Act, pursuant to paragraph (a) of this section, may apply to the Drug and Chemical Evaluation Section, Diversion Control Division, Drug Enforcement Administration.
+See the Table of DEA Mailing Addresses in §1321.01 of this chapter for the current mailing address.

 (c) An application for an exemption under this section shall contain the following information:

 (1) The name, address, and registration number, if any, of the applicant;

 (2) The name, address, and registration number, if any, of the manufacturer or importer of the preparation or mixture, if not the applicant;

 (3) The exact trade name or other designation of the preparation or mixture;

 (4) The complete qualitative and quantitative composition of the preparation or mixture (including all active and inactive ingredients and all controlled and noncontrolled substances);